Information about a licence or certificate in swimming pool building. Use the menu on this page to find what you need.

 Licence types

-There are different types of licences available in NSW depending on whether you want to contract for another party or supervise work.
+There are different types of licences available in NSW depending on whether you want to contract for another party, supervise work, do the work, or a combination of these roles.

 A contractor licence allows you to contract and advertise to do work.
 You can only do the types of work described on your licence card.
 Contractor licences can be issued to individuals and to companies and partnerships.